eely22/app_critter/README.md

 ```

 This will start an iOS simulator, install and start the app.
 You can then modify the React code and hit Command+R to refresh the code in the app.

+## Usage

+The app requires login to a valid Particle account.
+Go to the Account tab and enter your credentials there.
+The list of devices that id visible in the Devices tab are valid Particle devices that are named critter_X, where X can be anything further.
+So testing with the app requires real devices, with a real Particle account.